macformula/racecar/docs/README.md

 In case the internet or website is down, you can still view the documentation locally.

-With internet access, install the dependencies.
+With internet access, install the dependencies:

 ```bash
 pip install uv
 uv pip install -r requirements.txt
 ```

-Then you can view the docs at any time with
+Then, you can view the docs at any time with:

 ```bash
 $ uv run mkdocs serve
 Serving on http://127.0.0.1:8000
 ```

-Enter the printed address in your browser to see the docs.
+Enter that address in your browser to view the docs.